-New regulations mean public sector organisations have a legal duty to make sure websites and apps meet accessibility requirements.
+Accessibility regulations mean public sector organisations have a legal duty to make sure their websites and mobile applications meet accessibility requirements.

 What public sector bodies need to do

 The accessibility regulations aim to help make sure online public services are accessible to all users, including disabled people.

 There are four steps you should take now to make sure your online services are accessible.

 Here are some helpful resources on the key parts of making your website accessible:

 It is important that all PDFs and documents that are on a website are meaningful and useful.
 There is updated guidance on how to publish accessible documents that meet the needs of all users under the accessibility regulations and a short webinar on how to make PDFs accessible.